Mint-Peraya/git-story-project/README.md

 # git-story-project
-“Once upon a time, in a land full of bugs, a brave little patch set out on a quest to fix what the updates had forgotten.”
+“Once upon a time, in a land full of bugs, a pretty little baby set out on a quest to fix who fall in love with you.”